Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Deploy an Auto Scaling group across three Availability Zones with a minimum capacity of four instances.
 - [ ] Deploy an Auto Scaling group across three Availability Zones with a minimum capacity of six instances.

 ### A company's backend infrastructure contains an Amazon EC2 instance in a private subnet.
-The private subnet has a route to the internet through a NAT gateway in a public subnet.
+The private subnet has a route to the internet through a `NAT` gateway in a public subnet.
 The instance must allow connectivity to a secure web server on the internet to retrieve data at regular intervals.
 The client software times out with an error message that indicates that the client software could not establish the `TCP` connection.
 What should a SysOps administrator do to resolve this error?

-- [ ] Add an inbound rule to the security group for the EC2 instance with the following parameters: Type – HTTP, Source – `0.0.0.0/0`.
+- [ ] Add an inbound rule to the security group for the EC2 instance with the following parameters: `Type` – `HTTP`, `Source` – `0.0.0.0/0`.
-- [ ] Add an inbound rule to the security group for the EC2 instance with the following parameters: Type – HTTPS, Source – `0.0.0.0/0`.
+- [ ] Add an inbound rule to the security group for the EC2 instance with the following parameters: `Type` – `HTTPS`, `Source` – `0.0.0.0/0`.
-- [ ] Add an outbound rule to the security group for the EC2 instance with the following parameters: Type – HTTP, Destination – `0.0.0.0/0`.
+- [ ] Add an outbound rule to the security group for the EC2 instance with the following parameters: `Type` – `HTTP`, `Destination` – `0.0.0.0/0`.
-- [x] Add an outbound rule to the security group for the EC2 instance with the following parameters: Type – HTTPS.
-Destination – `0.0.0.0/0`.
+- [x] Add an outbound rule to the security group for the EC2 instance with the following parameters: `Type` – `HTTPS`. `Destination` – `0.0.0.0/0`.

 ### A software development company has multiple developers who work on the same product.
 Each developer must have their own development environment, and these development environments must be identical.
 Each development environment consists of Amazon EC2 instances and an Amazon RDS DB instance.
 The development environments should be created only when necessary, and they must be terminated each night to minimize costs.
 What is the MOST operationally efficient solution that meets these requirements?